bernardosertorio/GeoDevs/README.md

 ## 🔖 Sobre

-Project developed during the week ** Omnistack ** offered by the programming school ** RocketSeat **.
+ Project developed during the week Omnistack offered by the programming school RocketSeat.
 The purpose of the project was to track devs and their respective technologies within a predetermined radius.
 Thus, connecting devs with other devs.
 ---

 ## 💻 📱 Technologies used Back-end